-- The Czech road safety plan starts from the idea that road safety is a right and responsibility of everybody. - Since 1st January 2016, all expressways were reclassified as motorways.
-Therefore the length of the motorway network increased from 776 km to 1.235 km. - The Czech Republic has a zero tolerance for drink-driving, which is much stricter than in the rest of the EU. - Seat-belt law enforcement is more effective than in most EU countries, which is also reflected by the seat-belt wearing rates.
+- The Czech road safety plan starts from the idea that road safety is a right and responsibility of everybody. - Since 1st January 2016, expressways are newly classified as 2nd class motorways.
+Second class motorways have slightly lower standards. - The Czech Republic has a zero tolerance for drink-driving, which is much stricter than in the rest of the EU. - Seat-belt law enforcement is more effective than in most EU countries, which is also reflected by the seat-belt wearing rates.
 Effectiveness of other traffic issues is at the same level of most EU countries.